 *these documents contain dated information and are for historical reference only.

 Our print newsletter is published each May and distributed to residents with property tax notices .
 It discusses where City funding comes from, how tax dollars are spent, City projects and services.
-View the May 2016 newsletter.
+View the current May 2017 newsletter.

 City Views e-bulletin